-Fiscal Year June 30, 2019 Valuation Date June 30, 2017 Measurement Date June 30, 2018
+Fiscal Year June 30, 2019

+Valuation Date June 30, 2017

+Measurement Date June 30, 2018

 Measurement Period July 1, 2017 - June 30, 2018

 Plan Description: MTS contracts with a third party to provide MTS retirees, SDTI retirees, and SDTC Management retirees a nationwide private health care exchange.
 The third party also provides non-commissioned benefit advisors to assist retirees in determining the health plan that best suits their needs.
 MTS funds a Health Reimbursement Arrangement (HRA) account for each eligible retiree to offset the cost of the healthcare they purchase through the exchange.
 The amount of the HRA contribution is based on the retiree's years of service/former position and ranges between \$100 and \$1,300 per month.
 SDTC union employees receive retirement benefits through health and welfare trust funds established for the benefit of active and retired members of the unions that represent SDTC employees.
 SDTC contributes \$1,019 per active employee each month to the fund for ATU, Local 1309 represented employees and \$1,042 per active employee each month to the fund for IBEW, Local 465 represented employees.
-The Trust boards have full discretion on how these funds are spent to provide benefits for active and retired employees.
 Currently, the Trusts offer retirees the opportunity to participate in a Kaiser HMO plan and retirees who do not live in an area where Kaiser HMO coverage is available receive a capped reimbursement for their health insurance expenditures.